whot/uji/doc/source/use-cases.rst

 - this list will be the same every time (though it may of course grow)

-**uji** provides the tools to generate this todo list and to track the completion.
+**uji** provides the tools to generate this checklist and to track the completion.
 The intial setup requires that

 - the developer creates a ``test-results`` git repository